-Your dog was house-trained years ago, but you’re suddenly beginning to find a few drops of urine in their dog bed, or puddles around the house.
-Many pet parents think their old dog peeing in the house is a normal sign of canine aging, but it can also be a symptom of an underlying problem—one that should never be ignored.
+Your adult dog finished potty training years ago, but you’re suddenly finding a few drops of urine in their dog bed or puddles around the house.
+Many pet parents think their old dog peeing in the house is a normal sign of canine aging; and while it is, it could also mean that something’s awry.

 Old Dog Incontinence: Accident or Illness?

-“Dog incontinence, by definition, is the involuntary leaking or dribbling of urine,” says Julie Buzby, DVM, CAVCA, CVA and founder of Dr. Buzby’s ToeGrips.
-“However, sometimes a senior dog has ‘accidents’ in the house, which seems like the same thing.
-They are essentially two different [problems], though sometimes the same underlying issue can cause both of them.”
+“However, sometimes a senior dog has ‘accidents’ in the house, which seems like the same thing,” says Dr. Julie Buzby, DVM, CAVCA, CVA and founder of Dr. Buzby’s ToeGrips.
+“They are essentially two different [problems], though sometimes the same underlying issue can cause both of them.”

 Common Health Issues That Cause Old Dog Incontinence